Do You Have a Dog with Food Allergies?

 The expression “eat like a dog” comes from the canines’ reputation for gulping down meals of all sorts in a matter of seconds.
-Their indiscriminate palate, however, isn’t helping their health, and veterinarians are noticing a rise in the number of dogs with food allergies.
+However, their indiscriminate palate isn’t helping their health, and veterinarians are noticing a rise in the number of dogs with food allergies.

-After many trips to the vet over a nine-month period to treat chronic ear infections and itchy skin, Drew began to do some research.
+After many trips to the vet over nine months to treat chronic ear infections and itchy skin, Drew began to do some research.
 She ultimately traced Charlie’s symptoms to a rare canine food allergy: beef.
 “I was surprised that my vet didn’t even consider food allergies when Charlie had those symptoms,” Drew says.

 “We could have spared Charlie a lot of suffering, not to mention the vet bills I could have avoided.”